mattjaros3/Club-Connect/README.md

   - work in progress

 ## Specifications
-  - Website created using Bootstrap
+  - Website created using HTML and Bootstrap
   - Quiz implementation using